33 Essential Spices I Recommend Stocking Up On

 4. Cavender’s Greek Seasoning:

 As mentioned earlier, not all the items listed and discussed here are individual spices.
-I’ve included a few of my favorite flavorings I wanted to share with my readers in hopes they would try them and learn to appreciate the unique flavor I’ve grown to love.
+I’ve included a few of my favorite flavorings that I wanted to share with my readers, hoping they’ll try them and discover the unique flavors I’ve grown to love.

-Cavender’s All Purpose Greek Seasoning is manufactured by a family-owned business, S-C Seasoning Co.
+A family-owned business manufactures Cavender’s All Purpose Greek Seasoning, S-C Seasoning Co.
 Inc., located in the Ozark Mountains in Harrison, Arkansas.
-They’ve been around for over 50 years and their products continue to grow in popularity.
+They’ve been around for over 50 years, and their products continue to grow in popularity.

 This seasoning is made up of 13 ingredients, including salt, black pepper, corn starch, garlic, oregano, sugar, onion powder, parsley, and a few others.
 I love to use it on steaks, fish, poultry, hamburgers, veggies, soups, and salads.